Opening quotation mark.

 The most remarkable feature of the collection is the magnificent crystal sphere, the Dowager Empress.
 Originally a treasure of the Imperial Palace in Pekin, it had wandered for a decade or more though the country, heard of here and there, always eagerly sought, but continually lost sight of, until at last this summer it appeared in Shanghai and was acquired by the Wanamaker Store.

-The origins of the Penn Museum's crystal sphere are a mystery.
-It was purchased in 1927 from the Far East Shop of John Wanamaker's famous department store in Philadelphia in memory of George Byron Gordon, the recently deceased Director of the Penn Museum.
-In the booklet that accompanied its sale, the department store advanced an exciting tale of the sphere’s exotic origins, implying that it had once belonged to the Empress Dowager Cixi (1836-1908 CE) of China.
+The Penn Museum's crystal sphere was purchased in 1927 from the famous John Wanamaker Department Store in Philadelphia.
+The buyer was Eldrige Reeves Johnson, a wealthy board member of the museum, who had made a small fortune as the head of the Victor Talking Company which specialized in making phonographs.
+Johnson donated the ball to the museum in memory of George Byron Gordon, the recently deceased Director of the Penn Museum.
+In the booklet that accompanied its sale, the department store advanced an exciting tale of the sphere’s exotic origins, implying that it had once belonged to the Empress Dowager Cixi (1836-1908 CE) of China:

-The sphere is not made of glass, but rather from a naturally occurring crystal of pure quartz, and was shaped into a sphere through years of constant turning in a semi-cylindrical container filled with abrasive powders and water.
+The sphere is not made of glass, but rather from a naturally occurring crystal of pure quartz.

-It currently resides in the center of the Chinese Rotunda where it continues to delight and fascinate visitors young and old.
+It currently resides in the center of the Rotunda in the Asia Galleries where it continues to delight and fascinate visitors young and old.

 What in the World - Part Five by Pablo Heguera